Transcript #398: Open source makes you rich? (and other myths)

 03:58 Nebraska.

-04:00 Oh, yeah.
+04:00 Oh yeah.

 04:00 Is that the XKCD thing?

-04:02 Yeah, it's like that we have this huge castle of everything supported by one person, single
+04:03 It's like we have this huge castle of everything supported by one person, single open source developer who lives in Nebraska.

 04:09 I believe that's right.

-04:10 So so Marco says, Hey, I don't know if he's upset about not being in Nebraska or being
+04:10 So, so Marco says, hey, I don't know if he's upset about not being in Nebraska or being the one developer in Nebraska.

 04:17 Not sure.